 Precision breeding technologies hold immense potential to revolutionize agriculture by enhancing crop yield, quality, resilience, and sustainability.
 Advanced tools like genome editing, marker-assisted selection, and genomic selection have demonstrated remarkable success in improving productivity and stress tolerance in crops and livestock.
 Integrating multi-omics approaches and harnessing artificial intelligence further enhances precision breeding's efficiency and accuracy.
 Despite these advancements, challenges related to trait complexity, data integration, ethical concerns, regulatory frameworks, and economic barriers persist.
 Collaborative efforts involving public-private partnerships and global research networks are essential for promoting innovation and ensuring equitable access to these technologies.
 Bridging the gap between research and practical implementation will be critical to achieving sustainable agricultural systems that can effectively address food security and climate change challenges.
 Continued research and policy support are necessary to unlock the full potential of precision breeding.

 COMPETING INTERESTS DISCLAIMER:

 Authors have declared that they have no known competing financial interests OR non-financial interests OR personal relationships that could have appeared to influence the work reported in this paper.

-References
+References KEEP IN ALPHABETICAL ORDER